TejasJagadeesh/data-512-Final-Project-Report/README.md

 # Repository

-- The repository consists of a python jupyter notebook (analysis.ipynb) which contains all the entire analysis and supporting code to reproduce the results.
+- The repository consists of a python jupyter notebook (data-512-Final-Project.ipynb) which contains all the entire analysis and supporting code to reproduce the results.
 - The raw data is placed in the folder "Data".
 There is one excel sheet for each of the years 2013, 2014, 2015, 2016 and 2017.
 - The geopgraphic shape file of US Map (us-states.json) is placed in the folder "Data".
 - Images used in the project report have been placed in the foler "Images".